It is a criminal offence to knowingly drop items of rubbish or deposit garbage and trash inappropriately or without consent.

 Street Litter Control Notices require the owners or occupiers of certain commercial premises to keep the street front of their premises clear from waste items.
 Local authorities may enforce this notice to prevent or remove the accumulation of refuse in the streets.
 Non-compliance of a Street Litter Control Notice could result in a fixed penalty notice of £100.

-For example: A take-away food outlet is responsible for the control of trash immediately in front of their premises as well as at a park or public garden which may be in the nearby vicinity of their business and property.
+For example: A take-away food outlet is responsible for the control of trash immediately in front of their premises.
+But it would also apply to a park or public garden in the nearby vicinity of their business and property.

-A Litter Abatement Notice is used most often on other local bodies for failing to keep their designated areas litter free, clean, and safe.
-The court may issue a Litter Abatement Order (LAO), or members of the public can apply to a Magistrates Court to serve notice, which means the authority must clear the rubbish within a specified time frame.
+A Litter Abatement Notice gets used most often on other local bodies for failing to keep their designated areas litter free, clean, and safe.
+The court may issue a Litter Abatement Order (LAO).
+Members of the public can also apply to a Magistrates Court to serve notice.
+That means the authority must clear the rubbish within a specified time frame.

-Noncompliance with land abatement orders is a criminal offence and could result in a fine up to £2,500 with additional fines of up to £125 per day if the offence continues after the conviction.
+Noncompliance with land abatement orders is a criminal offence.
+It could result in a fine up to £2,500 with additional fines of up to £125 per day if the offence continues after the conviction.